adamgordonbell/amphetype_new/README.md

 1. Unicode -> ascii transliteration to avoid "untypable characters", as well as some replacements of bad formatting, either via unidecode and/or manually (see Text.py)

-2. Experimental: Individual letter coloring, both in input and displayed text, based on current positions and errors
+2. Individual letter coloring, both in input and displayed text, based on current positions and errors

 3. Invisible Mode: Makes input text invisible (goes well with #2)

-4. Experimental: Allows continuation even with typing errors
+4. Allows continuation even with typing errors

 5. Dark Theme